uzairleo/easy_geofencing/README.md

 * battery optimized dart package

 ## USAGE

-w
-To add the geofence_flutter to your flutter application read the [install](https://pub.dev/packages/geofence_flutter/install) instructions.
-Below are some Android and iOS specifics that are required for the geofence_flutter to work correctly.
+To add the easy_geofencing to your flutter application read the [install](https://pub.dev/packages/easy_geofencing/install) instructions.
+Below are some Android and iOS specifics that are required for the easy_geofencing to work correctly.

 ## FOR ANDROID

 **AndroidX**

-The geofence_flutter plugin requires the AndroidX version of the Android Support Libraries.
+The easy_geofencing plugin requires the AndroidX version of the Android Support Libraries.
 This means you need to make sure your Android project supports AndroidX.
 Detailed instructions can be found [here](https://flutter.dev/docs/development/packages-and-plugins/androidx-compatibility).

 The TL;DR version is: